Rookout/helm-charts/charts/datastore/README.md

 ### Longer version...

-In order for it to be accesible by [app.rookout.com](https://app.rookout.com/) the data-on-prem must be able to receive requests via HTTPS port. to ensure usage of verified certs, it must be installed with one of three modes:
+The data-on-prem solution runs with one of 3 modes (datastore.serverMode):

 * **TLS** - (opens port 443) If you have your own certificate that resides also for your teammates browser, you will need can configmap with the certificare (key "cert.pem") and supply the configmapName, with that the key to the cert in a secret (key "key.pem") and supply the secretName.